Last updated: Aug 10, 2026

 3. Backlink Profile and Authority

-4. Technical SEO & Core Web Vitals
+4. Technical SEO and Core Web Vitals

 5. On-Page SEO Optimization